PeepsAI/PeepsAI/src/peepsai/cli/templates/flow/README.md

 # {{peeps_name}} Peeps

-Welcome to the {{peeps_name}} Peeps project, powered by [peepsAI](https://peepsai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by peepsAI.
+Welcome to the {{peeps_name}} project, powered by [Peeps AI](https://peepsai.io).
+This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by Peeps AI.
 Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

 ## Installation